Labirintami/doc/docs/calendar/api/calendar_timeformat_config.md

 title: timeFormat
 ---

-@short:
-defines the time format for a timepicker in the calendar
+@short: defines the time format for a timepicker in the calendar

-@default:24

-@type: number
+@signature: timeFormat?: 24 | 12;

+@default: 24

 @example:
 var calendar = new dhx.Calendar("calendar_container", {